Blog

 Step 3: Flush or proud mount

 There are two mounting styles for the top grille: flush or proud.
-Below are photos and an explanation of both.
-The grille comes with slotted brackets and can extend up to 4-5/8"from the front of the cabinet.
+The photo below illustrates both styles.
+The grille includes slotted brackets and can extend to 4-5/8" from the cabinet front.

 Flush Mount vs. Proud Mount Grille